Files Used By WatchMe

 - WatchMe.exe – This is the main executable for the application.
 There is no installer for this application so you can just copy this EXE to your machine and run it.

 - WatchMeConfig.xml – This is the primary configuration file used by WatchMe.
 This file contains a list of all of your timers and settings.
 It is automatically created by WatchMe if it doesn’t exist.
 This file is updated once every minute, and any time that a change in the application is made (timer is started or stopped, a new timer is created, etc).
 This is a system critical file – if it is deleted you will lose all of your timers and settings.
-We highly recommend that you manually backup this file so that you can avoid problems if the file becomes corrupted in any way.
+We highly recommend that you manually backup this file so that you can avoid lost work if the file is deleted or lost.
 One way to safely store the file is to use a file syncing service like Dropbox.

 - WatchMe.log – This is a simple log file that is used to store basic information about the application when a major change is made or an error occurs.
 When reporting an issue with the application, it would be appreciated if you could send a copy of this file along.
 This is not a critical file and can be deleted at any time.